ALL OF THE BEANS.

 November 18, 2021

-Have you ever been about to freeze a big batch of chili or soup made with your favorite legume and you think to yourself, “wait, can I freeze these beans?”
+Have you ever been about to freeze a big batch of baked beans or chili or soup made with your favorite legume and you think to yourself, “wait, can I freeze these beans?”
 If so, you are not alone and have come to the right place!
 The simple answer is yes – freezing beans and bean-based recipes is not only possible, but easy (and in our opinion, a fantastic idea!).
 With a few simple tips, you can freeze your bean leftovers in no time and make sure they stay just as delicious as when you made them.
 But first, let’s start with the basics…

 Why Should You Freeze Beans?